Robotics/Programmable Controllers

 MT-SC13 - MT 13 Channel Servo Controller (kit) PricePhoto Docs

-The MT Servo Controllers are driver modules designed to drive up to 13 or 21 R/C servo motors using parallel output mode.
+The MT13 Servo Controller driver module is designed to drive up to 13 R/C servo motors using parallel output mode.
 The servo controllers accept RS232 serial data from a host PC or MCU and output PWM (pulse width modulation) signals to control the attached servos.

 Each channel also includes a speed setting from 1 (slowest) to 5 (fastest).
-At a speed setting of '1' the servo moves from 0 to 180 degrees in 8 seconds (MT-SC13) or 5 seconds (MT-SC21).
+At a speed setting of '1' the servo moves from 0 to 180 degrees in 8 seconds.
 Using speed control, different makes of servo motors can be moved in unison despite having different inherent moving speeds.

 Product Features